 If you do manage to find availability for your chosen date, the tour agency will request a deposit upon making your reservation and this is non-refundable.
 Government regulations state that all permits are non-refundable and non-transferrable.
 Thus, no changes can be made.
 If you change your dates, you have to pay for another permit.

 If you are being wise and booking your trek in advance prior to the permits being available for the next year, the tour company will request a minimum of 2 start dates or more which you will prioritize.
 Permits go on sale the 1st of October of the prior year.
-For example, October 1st of 2022 tickets go on sale for all of 2023.
+For example, October 1st of 2023 tickets go on sale for all of 2024.
 You will need to provide a deposit which is fully refundable if the tour company cannot purchase your permits.
 Literally on October 1st, there is a made rush by all companies that provide the Classic Inca Trail of 4 or 5 days to purchase the desired dates of their trekkers.
-May highly desired dates are sold out in minutes.
+Many highly desired dates are sold out in minutes.

 If you’re ready to start looking for a tour operator that’s right for you, read our guide on Choosing & Pricing an Inca Trail company.
 Also, be sure to review the Top Rated Classic Inca Trail operators.